A Sweet Christmas Romance Collection

 Hugs, Kisses and Mistletoe Wishes...a Sweet Christmas Romance Collection.
 Celebrate the magical holiday season with this special gift straight from our hearts, eight enchanting love stories to cherish all year long.
 Rekindle your love of the holidays with these heartwarming romances.

-Only available for a limited time.
-Get your copy today.
+Get your e-book copy today.

 Check out the titles below: